-Joel Cline Harbinson was born February 18, 1954 in Hickory, NC.
+Harbinson was born February 18, 1954 in Hickory, NC.
 He is the son of the late Rev. Cline W. Harbinson (1912-1987) and Madeline Campbell Harbinson (1916-2005) and and is the father of two sons, Justin, born July 28, 1985, and Jarrett, born April 11, 1987.
 Joel is married to Connie Barrett Harbinson and is the step-father of Alexandria Brinkley Corbett.
 Connie is a 2007 graduate of Catawba Valley Community College with High Honors, a 2008 graduate of the University of North Carolina at Chapel Hill with a Bachelor of Science Degree in Dental Hygiene with Distinction, and a 2012 graduate of A.T.
 Still University with a Master's in Public Health.
 She is a Registered Dental Hygienist.
 Justin is a 2007 graduate of the University of North Carolina at Chapel Hill in English with Highest Honors in Creative Writing and a 2010 graduate of the University of San Francisco with a Master's in Fine Arts in Creative Writing.
-He is an instructor at Catawba Valley Community College in the English Department in the area of writing.
+He is an adjunct professor at Appalachian State University in the English Department in the area of writing.
 Jarrett received a certificate from Alexander Central High School in 2009 having been educated from the TEACCH model for autistic students.
-Alexandria is a 2009 graduate of the University of North Carolina at Chapel Hill in Psychology and is a real estate broker at Keller Williams Realty, Inc. She is married to Bryan Corbett, a partner in the law firm, and they are the proud parents of a son, Hudson Alexander Corbett.
+Alexandria is a 2009 graduate of the University of North Carolina at Chapel Hill in Psychology and is licensed as a real estate broker.
+She is married to Bryan Corbett, a partner in the law firm, and they are the proud parents of a son, Hudson Alexander Corbett.

 On November 3, 1998, Joel was elected to the office of Board of County Commissioners of Alexander County (the first attorney ever to be elected county commissioner in the history of the county) where he served as Chairman (1998-1999), (2001-2002), and Vice-Chairman (2000-2001).
 In his first term as a commissioner, Joel served on the Executive Board of the Western Piedmont Council of Governments.
 Although he was an unsuccessful candidate for re-election in November, 2002, Joel was elected by the Alexander County Board of Commissioners on June 16, 2003 to serve the unexpired term of David Odom and served until the fall of 2004.